mcqj/11tyblog/src/posts/toychain.md

 ---
 title: "Toychain"
 subtitle: "A simple implemenation of a Blockchain"
+image: "toychain.png"
 ---

 # Creating a Blockchain in Javascript
 As a means to understanding the principles of how a Blockchain works, how better to do it than implementing one.
-We've chosen to implement our simple Blcokchain in Javascript.
-Our implementaion is `toychain`.
+We've chosen to implement our simple Blockchain in Javascript.
+Our implementation is `toychain`.

 ## Overall Structure
 The `Blockchain` is a linked list of Blocks where the linkage is